CHTC/chtc-website-source/file-avail-s3.md

 transfer_output_remaps = "large-output.file = s3://s3dev.chtc.wisc.edu/my-bucket/large-output.file"
 ```

-# 4. Checking your Data Use and File Counts
+# 4. Checking Your Data Use and File Counts

 To check what files are in your bucket and the size of the files:
 ``` {.term}